← Home

 Enter job stories.

-Job stories focus on the underlying reason a user wants to complete a task (job), and motivation behind it.
+Job stories focus on the underlying reason a user wants to complete a task (job), and the motivation behind it.
 It moves the focus from the differences in users to the impact of situations.

 When [situation], I want to [goal] so that [outcome].